The Role of bilinguals in the Bayesian naming game: The minimal and Bayesian naming game models

-Within the BNG model, a Bayesian agent learns a name generalizing the object concept $\mathcal{C}$ associated to it.
-Here we shall assume that a given concept $\mathcal{C}$ can be represented by an axis-parallel rectangle in $\mathbb{R}^{2}$, denoted by a tuple $\left( x, y, \sigma_1, \sigma_2 \right)$ where $x, y$ are the lower-left corner's coordinates and $\sigma_1, \sigma_2$ are the rectangle's sizes along the $x$-axis, $y$-axis respectively.
-Thus all the rectangles in the plane constitute the hypothesis space $\mathcal{H}$.
-In such a case, the Bayesian agent can generalize the concept from a new positive example $\xi$ which is a point in the $x$-$y$ plane, by computing the following generalization function $g$ obtained by Bayes' theorem~\cite{Jeffreys1961, Stone2013, Tenenbaum-1999},
+Let us now discuss the mathematical details of the BNG model.
+Within the BNG model, a Bayesian agent learns a name generalizing the concept $\mathcal{C}$ associated to it.
+Here a given concept $\mathcal{C}$ is represented by a tuple $\left( x, y, \sigma_1, \sigma_2 \right)$ defining an axis-parallel rectangle in $\mathbb{R}^{2}$, where $x, y$ are the lower-left corner's coordinates and $\sigma_1, \sigma_2$ the rectangle's sizes along the $x$ and $y$-axis, respectively.
+All the axis-parallel rectangles that can be drawn in the plane constitute the hypothesis space $\mathcal{H}$.
+The Bayesian agent can generalize the concept from a new positive example $\xi$, which is a point in the $x$-$y$ plane, if the generalization function $g$ obtained by Bayes' theorem is $g > p^*$, where $p^*$ is a given threshold probability for generalizing $\mathcal{C}$, and $g$ is given by (see Ref.~\cite{Tenenbaum-1999} for details)

 Here, $X$ denotes the set of the previous examples recorded by the agent and $n$ is the number of examples contained in it.
 The quantity $r_i$ is the maximum distance along $x$-axis ($i = 1$) or $y$-axis ($i = 2$) between the examples in $X$, while $\td_i$ ($i=1,2$) is zero if the $i$-th coordinates of the new example $\xi$ falls inside the relative interval of values determined by $X$ or otherwise it equals the distance from the nearest example belonging to $X$.
 The symbol $\alpha$ stands for the chosen prior density, as it seems reasonable to assume that the agents have some qualitative knowledge of the possible size of the concept $\mathcal{C}$; in this paper most of computations will be performed using the Erlang prior, corresponding to $\alpha = 2 $, when the agents might expect that concepts with size much smaller or larger than those of $\mathcal{C}$ are extremely rare~\cite{Tenenbaum-1999}.
 Instead, in the case of the exponential prior (or the maximum entropy density), corresponding to $\alpha = 1$, agents know the expected size of $\mathcal{C}$.
-We shall show that when the exponential prior is adopted for the problem at hand, no major differences are found.
+In Sec.~\ref{sec:robust} we shall show that when the exponential prior is adopted for the problem at hand, no major differences are found.